 See if you can tell any difference??
 Same weak station,

-(N9EWO: Hummm, this is still in the older batch of sets (before 102050), this could be in other sets other than the current production run ??....another intresting insight !!)
+(N9EWO: Hummm, this is still in the older batch of sets (before 102050), this could be in other sets other than the current production run ??....another interesting insight !!)

-List and private email discussions suggest a common consensus of variability in behaviour.
+List and private email discussions suggest a common consensus of variability in behavior.
 Some sets it seems behave like mine, others don't.
 Every '7030 appears to have it's own different quirks.